 Apex Legends Ranked mode is the closest gameplay experience you can get to tournament-style play, and now you know which Legend combo makes up the dream team, it’s time to finesse your weapon loadout too.

-Apex boasts a ton of fantastic weapons to choose from, from SMGs to shotguns to snipers, but which guns (and combo of the two) are going to get you the win?
+Apex boasts a ton of fantastic weapons to choose from, from SMGs to shotguns to snipers, but which Apex Legends weapons (and combo of the two) are going to get you the win?

-WHICH WEAPONS ARE THE MOST POPULAR IN COMPETITIVE GAMES?
+WHICH WEAPONS ARE THE MOST POPULAR IN COMPETITIVE APEX LEGENDS?

 By far, the most used weapons in both these events were the R-99, G7 Scout, Peacekeeper, Wingman, and the gold supply-drop only guns Devotion and Mastiff.
 Many of these top-used guns are close range, reflecting on the late-game where, in competitive and Ranked, there are still several teams in the last few minuscule circles, meaning long-range engagements over the whole match are few and far between.